PPLSOpenResearch/PPLSOpenResearch.github.io/docs/events/20211104_sharing_code.md

 This event will be hands-on, with a lot of live coding demonstrations.
 You are encouraged to code along with us.
 Don't panic, it will be fun!

+## Drop-in session

+We run a drop-in session on Nov 11th, 14-15:00 BST.
+If you have any questions about working with Github, please don't hesitate to come.

 ## Materials